 Bach expanded the duet into a four-part choir in the later version, perhaps to give that shorter cantata a slightly more substantial ending.
 He does this on a number of occasions, one notable example being the opening chorus of C 74 (vol 2, chapter 48) expanded from a duet in C 59.
 The fingerprints of the earlier two-part writing are seldom fully disguised, however, and it is reasonable to assume that such practices were usually associated with pressures of time.

-This cantata is not the only one with lyrics that might grate on the sentiments of later, less patronized listeners.
+This cantata is not the only one with lyrics that might grate on the sentiments of later listeners less patient with the sentiments of eighteenth century patronage.
 But that is no reason not to enjoy the music.